pphboy/pphboy/README.md

 - 🙂 I’m Pi PlayBoy.
 - 🙃 Like Code, Like vim, Like Linus, Like GNU .
-- 😈 Tlak is cheap , Show me your code.
+- 😈 Tk is cheap , Show me your code.